-Andrei Tarkovsky was born in Zavrzhye, Yurievets region, the son of
+Tarkovsky was born in Zavrazhye, Yurievets region, the

-Arseni Tarkovsky, a poet and critic, and Maria Ivanovna, an actress.
+Arseny Alexandrovich Tarkovsky, a poet, translator of the Oriental classics, and critic, and Maria Ivanovna, an

-Later he used his father's poems in several of his films.
-After his
+Later Tarkovsky used his father's poems in several of his films.

 parents divorced, Andrei and his sister Marina were raised by their

-Germany, evacuation from Moscow to the countryside, and the separation
+Moscow.
+Tarkovsky's experiences, evacuation to the countryside, and the

 From 1951 to 1954 Tarkovsky studied Arabic at Moscow's Institute of Oriental Languages, but couldn't complete the course due to illness.
 Before entering the Soviet State Film School (VGIK) in 1956, he studied geology in Siberia.
 At VGIK his teacher was Mikhail Romm (1901-1971), who was awarded five Stalin Prizes during his career.
 Later Tarkovsky said that the students did not see enough achievements of world cinema, because teachers were afraid of Western influences.
 In 1959 Tarkovsky made a short television film There Will Be No Leave Today and won a prize with his diploma work, Steamroller and the Violin (1960).
 Its screenplay Tarkovsky wrote with H Andrei Mikhalkov-Konchalovsky; they collaborated also in Andrei Rublev.

 His first feature film, Ivan's Childhood (1962), Tarkovsky based on Vladimir Bogolomov's austere war tale published in 1958.
 The dreamlike construction of the fate of an orphan boy behind enemy lines won the Golden Lion at the Venice Festival.
 A feeling of loneliness hangs over the whole picture, which Tarkovsky considered his own private qualifying examination, does he really have the ability to be a director.
 Irma Rausch, whom Tarkovsky had married in 1957, played Ivan's mother.
 Andrei Rublev, Tarkovsky's next film, won the FIPRESCI Prize at Cannes in 1970.
-The thinly veiled comment on the situation of Soviet artists was given a limited release in the USSR in 1971, and was cut for distribution abroad.
+It has been called the cinematic equivalent of Pasternak's banned novel Doctor Zhivago.
+(Andrei Tarkovsky: Elements of Cinema by Robert Bird, 2008, p.
+8) In the USSR, this thinly veiled comment on the situation of Soviet artists was given a limited release only in 1971, although attempts had been made to prevent any exhibition of the film.

 The episodic story is built around the life of the famous 15th-century Russian icon painter and monk, Andrei Rublev, played by Tarkovsky's favorite actor Anatoly Solonitsyn.
 He witnesses the cruelty and misery of the world, slaughter and plunder, but eventually finds his faith in art and creates his acclaimed religious paintings.
 A parallel story follows a young man, Boriska, who courageously completes the task of creating a new bell, without having any previous experience of such work.
 The film, shot in black and white, bursts into color in the last ten to fifteen minutes.
 Tarkovsky opens the film showing the flight and crash of a hot-air balloon made of skins, ropes and rags.
 Originally the script included an episode, in which a peasant attempts to fly with hand-made wings.